Traditional Mongolian medicine

 Traditional Mongolian medicine developed over many years among the Mongolian people.
-Mongolian medical practice spread across their empire and became an ingrained part of many other people's medical systems.
+Mongolian medical practice spread across their empire and became an ingrained part of many other peoples’ medical systems.

 History

 The Mongols were part of a wider network of Eurasian people who had developed a medical system of their own, including the Chinese, Korean, Tibetan, Indian, Uighur, Islamic, and Nestorian Christians.
 They took the medical knowledge of these people, adapted it to develop their own medical system and at the same time organized an exchange of knowledge between the different people in their empire.
 On their journeys throughout Asia, the Mongols brought with them a team of doctors.
 Usually foreign, these doctors themselves had brought medical knowledge from other people in Asia to the Mongol court.
 They serve three purposes on the journeys on which the accompanied Mongol princes.
 Their first purpose was to be the personal physicians of the princes in case they required medical attention.
 The second was to observe and obtain any new medical knowledge from the various groups of people that they encounter.
 Finally, they were to also spread the medical knowledge that the Mongols had put together to the peoples they encountered.
 The Mongols were also able to contribute new or more advanced knowledge on topics such as bone setting and treatments of war wounds because of their nomadic lifestyle.
 The Mongols were the first people to establish a link between diet and health.

 Traditional Mongolian doctors were known as shaman, or holy men.
 They relied on magic and spiritual powers to cure illness.
 They were called on to determine whether the illness was caused by natural means or because of malicious wishes.
 Though they were often used as healers, their main strength was in prophecy readings.
 Foreign physicians who used herbs to treat illness were distinguished from the shamans by their name, otochi, which meant herb user or physician.
 It was borrowed from the Uighur word for physician, which was otachi.
 When Mongolian medicine began to transition to using herbs and other drugs and had the service of foreign doctors, the importance of shamans as medical healers began to decline.

-Hu Sihui (1314–1330) was a Mongol court therapist and dietitian during Mongol Yuan Dynasty reign in China.
+Hu Sihui (1314–1330) was a court therapist and dietitian during Mongol Yuan Dynasty reign in China.
 He is known for his book Yinshan Zhengyao (Important Principles of Food and Drink), that became a classic in Chinese medicine and Chinese cuisine.
 He was the first to empirically discover and clearly describe deficiency diseases.